michaellambgelo/michaellambgelo/README.md

 😄 Pronouns: he/him

 ⚡ Fun fact: I am a Mississippi transplant; I graduated high school and moved to the state to attend a college which shut down.
-I finished my degree elsewhere and have stayed since.
+I then achieved a degree in Software Engineering at Mississippi State University and have stayed since.

 📫 How to reach me: `michael at michaellamb.dev` || [link.michaellamb.dev](https://link.michaellamb.dev/)